shydefoo/Event-App/README.md

-# Entry Task
+# Event Web App

-Yet another assignment, this time as an entry task.
+Yet another assignment; an entry task.
 This time to build a SPA web app in Django.
 I didn't have enough time to use React for the frontend, so it was old school html and Js + ajax with Django's templating features.

 ## Requirements
 * Build and event web app in Django WITHOUT using the Django's Admin module, User module or Django Rest Framework